mikeuaike/ringify/README.md

 ###### In case you don't have any snapshots, the file "gal_test" is the one i've been using for testing purposes.

 ## WHAT SHOULD HAPPEN?
-> The mass density of each ring should appear on your screen, just as a cute graphic pops up!
+> The mass density of each ring should appear on your terminal, just as a cute graphic pops up and gets saved as a png!

 ## WHAT DO YOU NEED TO RUN IT: